Father Stephen Forish

-Summary of Abuse Allegations against Father Stephen Forish:
+Summary of Sexual Abuse Allegations against Fr.
+Stephen Forish:

 Also in 1996, McAdoo police acknowledged they had been keeping close tabs on Forish after six parents complained the priest had tried to “lure” their children at various times since 1990.
 None of those complaints led to charges.

-However, the Diocese didn’t keep tabs on Forish.
 Forish remained a priest, though not in active ministry, when he was arrested Aug.
 6, 2006, after approaching a 26-year-old man in Greensburg and asking for “sexual favors.”
 According to state police in the Westmoreland County, the young man was one of four men Forish approached that night, police said.
-At the time of his death, the prosecution was ongoing.
+At the time of his death in 2006, the prosecution was ongoing.

 “Matt Kerr, diocese spokesman, said the diocese did not keep track of Forish because he was acquitted of the 1996 charges and there were no other complaints against him in his diocese file.”